-Initial Public Offering
+Follow-on Public Offering

-On July 1, 2013, we completed the initial public offering, or IPO, of our common stock pursuant to a registration statement on Form S-1.
-In the IPO, we sold an aggregate of 5,000,000 shares of common stock under the registration statement at a public offering price of \$14.00 per share.
-Upon the closing of the IPO, all outstanding shares of our preferred stock were converted into 9,210,999 shares of common stock.
-Additionally, as part of the IPO, we granted the underwriters a 30-day option to purchase up to 750,000 additional shares of common stock at the IPO price to cover over-allotments, if any.
-On July 11, 2013, the underwriters exercised this option in full.
+On October 21, 2014, we completed a public offering of our common stock pursuant to an effective shelf registration statement on Form S-3.
+In the offering, we sold an aggregate of 4,887,500 shares of common stock under the registration statement at a public offering price of \$20.00 per share, before underwriting discounts and commissions, which included the exercise in full by the underwriters of an option to purchase an additional 637,500 shares of common stock.

-In the IPO, our directors, executive officers, 5% stockholders, and their affiliates purchased an aggregate of 1,161,426 shares of our common stock.
-Each of those purchases was made through the underwriters at the initial public offering price of \$14.00 per share.
-The following table sets forth the aggregate number of shares of our common stock that our directors, executive officers, 5% stockholders, and their affiliates purchased in our initial public offering in which the amount involved in the transaction exceeded \$120,000:
+In the offering, certain of our 5% stockholders, including those affiliated with our directors, purchased an aggregate of 1,000,000 shares of our common stock.
+Each of those purchases was made through the underwriters at the public offering price of \$20.00 per share, before underwriting discounts and commissions.
+The following table sets forth the aggregate number of shares of our common stock that our 5% stockholders purchased in the offering in which the amount involved in the transaction exceeded \$120,000: